 - 1. Background/introduction

 - 2. Rationale

 - 3. Purposes/aims

 - 4. Contexts/approaches

 - 5. Preventative Approaches

 - 6. Partnership Approaches

 - 7. Responsive Approaches

 - 8. Appendices

 1. Background/introduction

-This policy is the work of an authority-wide steering group.
-Members of the group are:
+This updated policy is the work of an authority-wide steering group.
+Members of the group involved un updating the policy for 2016 - 17 are: